WoditorTrans2000/WoditorTranslationGallery/README.md

 ## Contribution
 As it's a very recent project, I'm still looking for a way for other people to contribute to the repository.

 For now, this is the way to go if you've translated WolfRPGEditor into another language and it's not here.
-Open an issue so that I can add the folder of said translation and, after that, do a pull request with the translation inside the folder.
+If you translated a language that didn't have a folder in the repository, make a forck and add the folder of said translation and, after that, do a pull request.

 You can either complete the .rc that needs to be completed or use another translation to translate from another language.
 If you do this, give credit to the author of the translation you're using.